Prioritising business traveller well-being

 Here’s how you can build well-being into your travel policy:

-Balance flexibility with control.
+Balance flexibility with oversight.
 Empowered travellers are happier travellers.
 While flexibility and policy compliance are sometimes seen as mutually exclusive, travel managers can accomplish both.
 Consider setting overall travel and security policy guidelines and using traveller group and exception settings to allow for more comfort in certain situations.

 For example, adding a cabin-class exception based on flight duration or specific routes will reduce the stress of long-haul flights.
 And increasing the hotel rate cap — either overall or based on season or region — will allow travellers to factor additional variables into their choice, like health and hygiene practices or free high-speed Wi-Fi.
 These types of adjustments reinforce that you’re looking out for your travellers’ best interests.

 Build traveller safety, security and comfort into every step of the journey.
 Business travel isn’t only about being on the road.
-It’s about the entire experience from planning and booking travel and understanding advisories for your trip, to being supported on the road and ensuring a smooth return home.
+It’s about the entire experience from planning and booking travel and understanding advisories for your trip, to being supported on the road and enabling a smooth return home.
 Here are ways to make your travellers feel cared for every step of the way:

 Pre-travel — empowering travelling employees with knowledge and guidance during the booking process